 New things are nice to get, but sometimes when you buy used you can save a lot of money and get just as good quality.
-Here are ten things best bought second hand.
+Here are the ten best things to buy used or previously loved.

 Everyone likes getting new stuff, and of course you have to buy some things new, like groceries and underwear!
 But there are so many times when buying second hand, gently used, or previously loved items (whatever you want to call them) makes a lot more sense.